schadenfred/proscrypt-koans/README.md

 Congratulations, you've solved your first koan, which if you think about it is kind of like solving a koan about solving koans, which if I think about it is another way of saying that you've been introduced to the concept of recursion in programming.
 We'll explore recursion in more depth later but for now you can think of recursion as Jack Dorsey fixing his hair inside a house of mirrors.
-Speaking of mirrors, or at least of reflection, each koan will have a link at the end of it you can use to "reflect" on it if the answer isn't immediately clear.

 Now I'm going to bastardize a French culinary phrase.

 ## Mise en place

 One meaning of [mise en place](https://en.wikipedia.org/wiki/Mise_en_place) is "everything in its place."
 Just as a professional cook will have her salt and pepper, chopped vegetables, garnishes, unfiltered Gauloises and ash tray arranged the way she likes to the right and the left of her stove, so too will you as a developer have your tools set up and arranged on your machine; and just as a cook's mise en place will change depending on the menu she's responsible for reproducing, so too will your tools change depending on the things you're trying to build.
-There's no one mise to rule them all, but this tutorial will present one you can start with before settling on your own.
+There's no one mise to rule them all, but thee one presented in this chapter is a good starting point before settling on your own.
 It will include:

 1. Terminal -- Bash.
 2. Text editor -- Atom.